HowestAILab/template-python-project/README.md

 pc
 ```

-this will run the pre-commit pipeline and format your code.
+this will format your code.
 You then have to make a good commit message by selecting the correct type of commit and then writing a small description of what you have done.

 It is high likely that code will be reformatted. this means you have to rerun the previous script but no panic, there is a shortcut for this